berniemackie97/memebot-go/docs/architecture.md

 ## Data Ingestion Layer

 `internal/exchange` now supports multiple providers.
-In development/tests we can fall back to the synthetic stub, while production paper runs consume Binance aggregated trades via public websockets with retry/ping handling.
+In development/tests we can fall back to the synthetic stub, while production paper runs can consume Binance aggregated trades via public websockets with retry/ping handling or poll Dexscreener for Solana meme coin pairs using configurable HTTP intervals.
+A companion discovery loop continuously calls Dexscreener search endpoints (keyword + liquidity/volume filters), scores results by liquidity/volume/price change, and updates the feed with newly surfaced meme pairs so that strategies automatically expand their universe without manual intervention.
 The feed pushes `signal.Tick` messages into buffered channels consumed by strategies and also increments Prometheus tick counters.

 ## Signal Generation

 `internal/strategy.OBIMomentum` maintains per-symbol rolling windows of trade data.
 It computes a simple order-flow imbalance (buy volume vs sell volume) and combines it with price momentum (tanh-normalised change over the window).
 Weighted scores exceeding the configured threshold emit `signal.Signal` objects for downstream consumers.
+A lightweight `strategy.Build` factory selects the configured engine (OBI or the new TrendFollower momentum strategy that requires both windowed percent change and USD volume) so operators can toggle playbooks from configuration.

 ## Risk Management

-`internal/risk.Limits` enforces notional caps and an equity drawdown kill switch.
-The paper engine queries these limits before and after fills, aborting the loop once the configured drawdown percentage is breached.
+`internal/risk` now supplies notional guards plus dual drawdown controls (equity-based and intratrade relative to the latest peak) alongside a daily realised-loss kill switch.
+Helper functions compute gross/net exposure and aggregate unrealised PnL so operators can monitor risk in real time.

 ## Paper Accounting

 `internal/paper.Account` maintains simulated cash balances, realised PnL, and per-symbol positions.
-It enforces starting bankroll, per-symbol caps, and ensures sells only execute against available inventory.
-Mark-to-market snapshots feed logs, Prometheus gauges, the drawdown checks, and the optional `paper.Ledger`/`paper.JSONLRecorder` for post-run analysis.
+It enforces starting bankroll, per-symbol quantity caps, optional per-symbol USD notional caps, and ensures sells only execute against available inventory.
+Mark-to-market snapshots feed logs, Prometheus gauges, risk checks, and the optional `paper.Ledger`/`paper.JSONLRecorder` for post-run analysis.

-`internal/paper.Ledger` keeps an in-memory list of fills, while `internal/paper.JSONLRecorder` appends fills to disk so testers can replay trades.

 ## Execution